belieflab/prl/README.md

 ## Dependencies
 PHP Version 7.x or PHP Version 8.x

+## Repository General Information and Cloning
+* To clone this repository: `git clone git@github.com:belieflab/prl.git --recurse-submodules` (this will initialize the `wrap` submodule)
+* When pulling changes, run `./sync.sh` to be sure to update the `wrap` submodule

 ## PRL General Requirements:
 * Transpile code from socialPRL (github.com/belieflab/socialPRL) to prl (github.com/belieflab/prl)
-* Add in Trevor's 'sabotage' version of PRL for a total of three PRL versions ('decks', 'avatars', 'sabotage')
+* Add in Trevor's 'sabotage' version of PRL for a total of three PRL versions ('decks', 'avatars', 'sabotage') (done 02/19/2024, need to shuffle stim at the beginning still)
 * Add in additional end-of-task questions
 * Have different language versions of the PRL